Skip to main content

 Amok Trey (Fish Amok)

-Fish Amok is often described as the national dish of Cambodia.
-This creamy, aromatic steamed fish curry encapsulates everything Khmer cuisine stands for: balance, finesse, and tradition.
-The magic comes from kroeung, a distinctive Cambodian spice and herb paste, blended with coconut cream and fish.
-The mixture is placed in a handmade banana leaf bowl, topped with a drizzle of coconut cream and a sliver of red chili, and then steamed, resulting in a custard-like dish that is fragrant with lemongrass, galangal, and kaffir lime.
+Most people call fish amok Cambodia's national dish.
+It's a creamy steamed fish curry built on kroeung, the country's herb-and-spice paste, blended with coconut cream and fish.
+The mixture goes into a handmade banana leaf bowl, gets a drizzle of coconut cream and a sliver of red chili on top, then steams until it sets into a custard fragrant with lemongrass, galangal, and kaffir lime.

 Num Banh Chok (Khmer Noodles)